anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePremiumFinanceLiteApi.md

 <a id="secureepflitequotespaymentlinkspost"></a>
 # **SecureEpfliteQuotesPaymentlinksPost**
-> PaymentLinkResponse SecureEpfliteQuotesPaymentlinksPost (string xApiKey, string xAppKey, float xVersion, string origin, PFLitePaymentLinkRequest pFLitePaymentLinkRequest)
+> PaymentLinkResponse SecureEpfliteQuotesPaymentlinksPost (string xApiKey, string xAppKey, decimal xVersion, string origin, PFLitePaymentLinkRequest pFLitePaymentLinkRequest)

 This API is used to create Payment Links